BOOK I: WITHOUT A NAME

 It was all right.
 She was alone.
 Then, and only then, did she feel safe enough to press her slender body against the bark and weep.

 With all the greenery and earth colors around her, she looked quite out of place.
-Her eyes were pale blue as the morning sky, her sun-gold hair nearly waist length, tied back in a tail at her neck with a white ribbon.
-Tucked behind one of her pointed, tufted ears was a strange flower, somewhat like a rose and somewhat like a carnation, with deep, blood-red petals arranged in a spiral pattern.
-Her fur was the color of rich caramel, though on her face and around her teary eyes it faded to a light cream.
-The simple tunic she wore had once been white, but now was filthy, scratched and torn open in a dozen places by stray branches.
+Her eyes were robin’s egg blue, her sunny golden hair nearly waist length, tied back in a tail at her neck with a white ribbon.
+Tucked behind one of her pointed, tufted ears was a strange flower, somewhat like a rose and somewhat like a carnation, with deep, blood-red petals arranged in an unusual spiral pattern.
+Her fur was tawny, though on her face and around her teary eyes it faded to a more sandy color.
+The simple wool tunic she wore had once been white, but now was filthy, scratched and torn open in a dozen places by stray branches.
 A long bush of a tail poked out the back of her dress; normally it would have curled over at the tip like a question mark, but now it drooped behind her, limp as a rag.

 “The forest was so huge, and I was so small… it was like I was the only person in the world, like everyone and everything else had disappeared.
 Thinking back on it, that was the first time in my life I had ever truly been alone… maybe that was what I needed.